Mortgage Fraud Solicitors - The Offences and Strategy Explained

 Mortgage fraud is a generic term for the offences which involve deceiving a lender about an aspect of a secured property loan in order to obtain that loan.

-It also covers involvement in the transfer of that money by any professionals or other individuals where they are aware of the deception.
-Mortgage fraud offence tend nowto be charged under the Fraud Act 2006, or if the allegations predate 15th January 2007, under various offences of the Theft Act, and under common law fraud provisions .
+The offence also covers involvement in the transfer of that money by any professionals or other individuals where they are aware of the deception.
+Mortgage fraud offences tend to now be charged under the Fraud Act 2006, or if the allegations predate 15th January 2007, under various offences of the Theft Act, and under common law fraud provisions.
 Offences of this sort can be committed in a variety of ways.

 Mortgage fraud by exaggeration or false information